glaucuslinux/glaucus/README.md

 ## Inspired from

-glaucus took inspiration from the following projects:
+glaucus is heavily inspired by the following projects:

 * [Aboriginal Linux](http://landley.net/aboriginal/)